Prepared by the CALS Office of External Relations & Advancement

 - Gift receipts and acknowledgements (receipts go out automatically as gifts are processed)

-- Generally, gifts over $5,000, gifts from BOV members, faculty and emeritus faculty, and gifts over $1,000 to the CALS Fund receive a letter from the Dean
+- Generally, gifts over $5,000 (including gifts in kind), gifts from BOV members, faculty and emeritus faculty, and gifts over $1,000 to the CALS Fund receive a letter from the Dean

 - For gifts of any amount, the development director determines which to acknowledge in their assigned “division” (phone call, email, handwritten note or nothing)